zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to zplugin in the last 90 days.</summary>

+* 11-12-2019
+  - Zplugin now supports installing special-Zsh NPM packages!
+Bye-bye the long and complex ice-lists!
+Check out the [Wiki](http://zdharma.org/zplugin/wiki/NPM-Packages/) for an introductory document on the feature.

 * 25-11-2019
   - A new subcommand `run` that executes a command in the given plugin's directory.
 It has an `-l` option that will reuse the previously provided plugin.
 So that it's